barton-willis/trigrat/README.md

 In fairness to the original author, it is possible that some of these bugs are due to changes to Maxima or to bugs introduced to the package after the initial version of `trigrat`.

+Additionally, this version is, I hope, easier to fix, extend, and maintain.

 ### Experimental function `xtrigrat`
 The experimental function `xtrigrat` is similar to `trigrat`, but it attempts to change the input as little as possible.
 For example, `xtrigrat` avoids expanding terms that are free of trigonometric operators, whereas `trigrat` will expand them.
 Some examples: